Video game addiction: Addiction circuits in the brain

-Long-term internet video/mobile game playing affects brain regions responsible for reward, impulse control and sensory-motor coordination.
+Long-term video game playing affects brain regions responsible for reward, impulse control and sensory-motor coordination.
 Structural analyses shown modifications in the volume of the ventral striatum, possibly as result of changes in rewards, and video game addicts had faulty inhibitory control and reward mechanisms.
 Video game playing is associated with dopamine release similar in magnitude to that of drug abuse and gambling, and the presentation of gaming pictures activates brain regions similarly to drug pictures for drug addicts.
 Treatment studies which used fMRI to monitor the brain connectivity changes found a decrease in the activity of the regions associated with cravings.
 Although there are evidences that video game addiction may be supported by similar neural mechanisms underlying drug abuse, as video game and internet addictions reduce the sensitivity of the dopaminergic reward system, it is still premature to conclude that this addiction is equivalent to substance addictions, as the research is in its early stages.
 There is evidence of a dual processing model of digital technology addictions characterized by an imbalance between the reactive and the reflective reward systems.
 Other studies shown increased difficulties in decision making in specific contexts, such as risky situations but not in ambiguous situations, and an increased preference for short-term rewards.
 Although the number of neuroimaging studies on internet gaming disorder is rising, there are several methodological shortcomings, particularly in the inconsistency of psychometric assessments.
 Furthermore, the conclusions on reduced inhibition should be moderated, as only one study included a functional control, which then showed no difference in inhibition.

 A meta-analytic review of the research concluded the evidence suggests video game addiction arises out of other mental health problems, rather than causing them.
 Thus it is unclear whether video game addiction should be considered a unique diagnosis.